 Working from home

-In this article we consider some of these and identify ways to help you cope and rise to the challenge.
-These are all subject, of course, to the overriding priority of staying well and caring for family and loved ones, as necessary.
+This article considers some of these and identifies ways to help you cope and rise to the challenge.

 1. Maintaining workflow